MarkusLohmayer/MarkusLohmayer.github.io/_posts/2018-06-28-untested-cpp-considered-harmful.md

 tags: [C++, software testing]
 ---

-I recently wrote an article for the 'Advanced C++ programming' seminar in which I participated as a part of my master's degreein Computational Engineering.
+I recently wrote an article about software testing.
+It was my contribution to the 'Advanced C++ programming' seminar that I chose as an elevtive for my master's degree in Computational Engineering.

 <!--more-->